strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   Where the client one or more comorbid mental health conditions in addition to the condition coded as the Principal Diagnosis, record the main condition as the Additional Diagnosis.

+  The following responses have been added to allow mapping of ATAPS data to PMHC format.

+  - 100: Anxiety disorders (ATAPS)
+  - 200: Affective (Mood) disorders (ATAPS)
+  - 300: Substance use disorders (ATAPS)
+  - 400: Psychotic disorders (ATAPS)

+  *Note: These four codes should only be used for Episodes that are migrated from ATAPS MDS sources that cannot be described by any other Diagnosis.
+  It is expected that the majority of Episodes delivered to clients from 1st July, 2017 can be assigned to other diagnoses.*

+  These responses will only be allowed on episodes where the original ATAPS referral date was before 1 July 2017

+  These responses will only be allowed on episodes with the !ATAPS flag.

-For further notes on the recording of diagnosis codes see Principal Diagnosis
+  For further notes on the recording of diagnosis codes see Principal Diagnosis.

 ----------